Is Low-Dose Naltrexone a Miracle Drug?

 One of the advantages of naltrexone over other medications is that, for most people, side effects are generally mild.
 These effects usually disappear after the body gets used to the medication.
 Some common effects are nausea and chills, among others.
 With LDN, these effects are even more unlikely to appear in the first place.

-Based in Norwich, UK, the LDN Research Trust has explored the use of the medication, primarily for immune system disorders.
-The Trust cites side effects that can include increased fatigue, flu-like symptoms, or insomnia.
+The LDN Research Trust (in Norwich, UK) has explored the use of the medication, primarily for immune system disorders.
+The Trust cites side effects such as increased fatigue, flu-like symptoms, or insomnia.
 (Some of these depend not only on the amount of the medication, but the condition for which treatment is being used.)

 What Does the Future Hold for LDN?